-(2) A committee may include people who are not members of the Board but must include at least one member of the Board.
+(2) A committee may include people who are not members of the Board but must include at least 1 member of the Board.

-(3) Each member of a committee is to be a natural person.
+(3) Each member of a committee must be a natural person.

 (4) The Board may give directions to a committee on the following matters —